bencode/oss-upload/README.md

 **you should add this secret file to `.gitignore` file for preventing commit.**

-the config file can be a node module and you can read id and secret from env.
+[Option] the config file can also be a js module and you can read `id` and `secret` from process env.

 ```js
 module.exports = {